RyanSieglerKX/tutorials/KDB-X/Modules/ai-libs/README.md

 - Performing IVF searches and leveraging the ai-libs' flat functionality.

 3️⃣ Combining Structured and Unstructured Data
--  Discover how to combine structured (Yahoo finance feed) and unstructured (SENS announcments) data
+-  Discover how to combine structured (Yahoo finance feed) and unstructured (SENS announcements) data
 - Fetching Yahoo Finance ticker data using PyKX and creating embeddings with PyTorch on SENS data
 - Integrating time series analysis with TSS and nearest neighbor searches with HNSW